Products and Resources for Parents and Caregivers by Dr. Jane Bluestein

 Nine pages of blackline masters, each 8 1/2" x 11", plus one page of instructions in a PDF download.
 Recommended for grades 6-12.
 Great Gift Idea!
 FREE if requested with any paid order.

 5-pack of 50-page Post-It® notes with five different messages for you to complete.
 In 5 rainbow colors with one message in each color to inspire recognition and positive communication in ANY relationship.
-Note: Colors may vary from display. $2 off while supplies last.
+Note: Colors may vary from display.
+SPECIAL PRICE WHEN ORDERED with one or more book.

 Articles (in alphabetical order)

 A great alternative to advice giving to help kids take responsibility for resolving their own problems.
 Tips to avoid getting in the middle of kids’ conflicts or solving problems for them.

 How several parents solved their bedtime problems.
 Looks at routines, boundaries, staying in bed, even monsters in the closet.